 - Details

-Governments, universities, companies, research institutions, organizations, associations, and others are invited to submit Session proposals for the 2026 Arctic Circle Assembly to be held October 8-10 in Reykjavik.
+Governments, universities, companies, research institutions, organizations, and other stakeholders are now invited to submit session proposals for the 2026 Arctic Circle Assembly, which will take place in Reykjavík, Iceland, from October 8–10.

 - Details